I want to do an internship

 PUBLICATION OF THE OFFER

-agreement If you have already spoken to a business about an internship and you both agree with the conditions, send them this form to publish the offer on the Portal of employment of the University.
+If you have already spoken to a business an internship and you both agreement the conditions, send them this form they can publish the offer on the Portal employment Portal and inform the manager and employment manager employment your School.
+IMPORTANT!
+If the business have partnership agreement the University , it must also fill out this form.

 ACCEPT THE OFFER